OriolEscSerr/introduction-embedded-systems/module_3/README.md

-# Module 3 – Memory Systems in Embedded Design
+# Module 3 – Memory Types, Segments and Management

 This folder contains my work for **Module 3** of the *Introduction to Embedded Systems Software and Development Environments* course offered by the University of Colorado Boulder.